acousticrobot/tempo-cli/README.md

 #### Only one running project

 One entry can be running at any given time, and it must be the most recent entry.
-Older entries will be closed out when a new one is started, and it the entry is running on a previous day, it will close out on the last minute of the day.
+Older entries will be closed out when a new one is started, and if the entry is running on a previous day, it will be closed out on the last minute of that day.

 ## Tempo Development

+Project development is on-going and in my spare time.
+Any error reporting, pull requests, and suggestions welcome.

 ### Planned features

+#### Files

+  * add a config file with global options.
+  * add an option to change the location of the tempo file structure (for syncing with Dropbox, for instance).

 #### Projects

-Add an archive capability.
+  * add an archive capability, which hides inactive projects from project lists.
+This can be handled with an tag keyword 'archived'.
-Allow adding and listing projects in the same command.
+  * allow adding a new project and listing all projects in the same command.

+#### Start

+  * Allow start to use a project other than the current one.

+#### Resume

+  * Add a command to start the last time entry running again.
+  * Add a command to start a new time entry with the same details as a previous one.

 #### Time format enhancements

-  * Updating time record start or end time using `--on` should not need the full date repeated for `--start` or `--end`
+  * Updating time record start or end time using `--on` should not need the full date repeated for `--start` or `--end`.
+  * invalid times should be retried with the current (or most logical) date.
+Example: if '9:00' doesn't work, try 'today at 9:00'

 #### Reporting

   * Recording output to file
   * Reporting by project
-  * Composite view records (grouped time records by day or project)
+  * Composite view records (grouped time records by day or project), to allow nested list reporting
   * Total hours by project or day
   * Alternative formats: JSON, HTML